JeffAbrahamson/hosts/p27/nantes-2.md

     $ sudo cp influxdb/influxdb.conf /etc/influxdb/influxdb.conf
 	$ sudo service influxdb restart

-This enables user auth, enables https, and points to the right certificates.
-(Note that my hostname is in that file: search for p27 if you're not me.)
+This enables user auth.
+Note also:
+* My hostname is in that file: search for p27 if you're not me.
+* It does not enable https, because nginx handles SSL termination and proxies to influxdb, which only listens to http on localhost.

 I can now do a simple test: